Japanese Language Courses

 Sushi rolls are called “nori maki” which means seaweed rolls.
 California rolls are not known in Japan, but they were invented by a Japanese chef in US.
 You are going to learn how to make sushi rice and make sushi rolls.
 We use red miso, tofu and green onions for miso soup.
 This will be a fun, interactive workshop where you can practice basic Japanese phrases while learning about popular dishes!
 Allergies: soy, fish

-Sessions – Winter 2026
+Sessions – Summer 2026

-This workshop will meet on Sunday, March 8 from 4:30-6:30pm.
 This course is limited to 10 people so be sure to register in advance.
 Contact us at bendlanguageinstitute@gmail.com or give us a call at 541-728-3022 if you have any questions.

 Individual Tutoring